iishnitsa/milana/README.md

 <summary>How to use</summary>
 1. Launch Milana and configure the model.
 Instruct models are recommended (e.g., Mistral Instruct).
 2. Choose a model provider (Ollama or HuggingFaceHub).
 For HuggingFaceHub, enter a string like:

 `chat=mistralai/Mistral-7B-Instruct-v0.2;emb=sentence-transformers/all-MiniLM-L6-v2;token=hf_yourtoken`

 For Ollama, download the models (e.g., `mistral:latest` and `all-minilm:latest`).
+Important: if the model name doesn't contain a colon, add `:latest` at the end.
 Enter the string:

 `chat=mistral:latest;emb=all-minilm:latest`

 3. Click "Validate model" and save the settings.
 4. Enable the required modules in the settings (e.g., web search or command line).
 5. Create a chat, enter a task, and send the message.

 **Note:**
 - For stable operation, use powerful models or GPT-OSS.
+- Due to restrictions in Russia, I currently only support Ollama and HuggingFaceHub.
-- If you encounter bugs, send logs and descriptions to Discord: `iishnitsa_milana`.
+- If you encounter bugs, please send to Discord `iishnitsa_milana`: screenshots/videos, log.txt, cache.db, and other relevant files from the chat folder where the issue occurred, along with a detailed description.
+My PC isn't powerful enough to reproduce all scenarios.
 </details>

 <details>
 <summary>For developers</summary>

+### Important Notes
+- Due to technical limitations and restrictions in Russia, I currently only support Ollama and HuggingFaceHub.
+- My PC is not powerful enough to test all scenarios.
+If you want me to make your changes to the program/find a bug/fix a bug, please write to me in Discord "iishnitsa_milana" with your suggestions, attach screenshots/videos, log.txt , cache.db and detailed descriptions.

 ### How to develop modules
 A module consists of: